ssainiProjects/SentimentAnalysis/README.md

 # Sentiment Analysis (Amazon Customer Reviews)
-This project aims to classify Amazon product reviews into distinct sentiment categories: Positive, Neutral, and Negative.
+This mini project aims to classify Amazon product reviews into distinct sentiment categories: Positive, Neutral, and Negative.
 The machine learning model is trained on a dataset containing Amazon customer reviews along with their star ratings.

 Methodology-- <br/>
 Data Preprocessing: The text data is cleaned to remove any irrelevant characters. <br/>